dnafication/the-weresquirrel/README.md

 >
 > Switching to a more scientific approach, Jacques has started keeping a daily log of everything he does on a given day and whether he changed form.
 With this data he hopes to narrow down the conditions that trigger the transformations.

 This is the journal app for Jacques.
+This app uses Gatsbyjs and its default starter template.

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">